Johannes0220/FitnessWebApp/README.md

 ## VISION
 A free FitnessWebApp to track Workouts and progress.
 Features:
+ - For beginners, intermidiates and profesionals
- - Choosing a Trainignstype (Home, Gym, Calisthenics)
+ - Choosing a Trainingstype (Home, Gym, Calisthenics)
  - Premade workoutplans for every Trainingstype
  - Premade exercises for every muscle group
  - Ability to create own exercises